 Section I: Purpose

 The University of Nevada, Reno, is a higher education institution committed to the intellectual and personal growth of its students as scholars and citizens.
-The University (see Definition 26) promotes a learning environment where these goals can be achieved safely and fairly whether students are on campus, off campus, or online.
-The University is dedicated to academic excellence in all academic pursuits, life-long learning, and personal development of each Student (see Definition 23).
-Students enrolled at the University are expected to exhibit high standards of behavior and are expected to treat members and guests of the community with respect.
+The University (see Definition 33) is dedicated to academic excellence in academic pursuits, life-long learning, and personal development of each Student (see Definition 29).
+Students enrolled at the University, whether it is on campus, off campus, or online, are expected to exhibit high standards of behavior and are expected to treat members and guests of the community with respect.

-The Code may be viewed at the Office of Student Conduct and the University course catalog.
+The Code may be viewed online and the University course catalog.
 Printed copies of the Code may be requested at the Office of Student Conduct.
 Definitions of terms used in this Code, can be found in Appendix I.